 - Merhaba – [mer-ha-baaaa] “Hello”

 - Teşekkürler – [te-shoe-kooo-lerr] “Thank You”

 - Adınız ne? – [ahh-dah-nuzz neh] “What is your name?”

 - Bir bira, lütfen – [Beer, beer-aah lootv-ven] “One Beer please.”

 - Tuvalet – [too-vaa-let] “Toilet”

 Here are some of the shots that I was able to get while in Istanbul.
 Next time I will take a little longer to ensure some more dedicated photography time.
-But for now both my head and memory cards are full with experiences that I will never forget!
+But for now, both my head and memory cards are full of experiences that I will never forget!

 Thanks for reading!
 If you liked this essay please don’t hesitate to share it with your friends by clicking share below.
 I would really appreciate it!